Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 Simply drag and drop files to the VS Code explorer to upload files from your local environment to the remote host.

+## Closing the remote connection

+Click on the green button at the bottom-left corner of VS Code and select one of these options:

+- `Close Remote Connection` to close the connection with the remote host.
+- `Reopen Folder in SSH` if you want to stop the devcontainer but stay connected to the remote host.